ryan-mcclue/unsw/anat2521/assignment.md

 2. war has itensified as a result of sendentary? (keely evidence, ferguson for reasons why) The development of agricultural and farming settlements in the early Neolithic period catalysed a sedentary way of human life, ultimately leading to an increase in warlike engagements.
-Investigating the colonisation of Central and North-West Europe by LBK () farmers, this transition is highly evident.
+Investigating the colonisation of Central and North West Europe by LBK (Linienbandkeramik) farmers, this transition is highly evident.
 Radiocarbon dating of LBK stone tools and pottery show their arrival to have occurred approximately 7000 years ago, i.e. early Neolithic.
 Pollen analysis demonstrates land clearing and palynological studies have shown deforestation was sustained for multiple generations.